 - Never open the lid or doors of any underground enclosure.
 If the lid is open, or the lock removed or damaged, call Cobb EMC immediately at 770-429-2100.

 - Electrical lines terminate in the transformers, so our linemen need clear access to perform maintenance.
 Never plant shrubs or flowers around the transformer.
+Maintain 10 feet of clearance from the front of the transformer and one to three feet on all other sides to allow Cobb EMC access.

 - Call before you dig.
 If you have underground electrical lines feeding your home, contact the Utilities Protection Center, Inc. at 811 or online and give them your name, address and area location where the excavation will take place.
 Your underground lines will be marked for your protection against shock or even death.